 print(text)

-This design makes sense for LLM applications where you're waiting for tokens to stream back from remote APIs.
-The async pattern allows your application to remain responsive while processing the stream.
+This makes sense for LLM applications where you're waiting for tokens to stream back from remote APIs.

 The solution uses asyncio.run() to execute async code within Streamlit's synchronous environment.
-It is exceptionally simple and if you factor out the two helper functions, boils down to not much code at all.
+It's simple once you see it.

 import asyncio